SaiKrishnaVoruganti86/automating_art_instructions/README.md

 From v8.0 Heat Transfer Code starts.

 the v8.0 has code for Heat Transfer, which uses the code from Embroidery, just need to add part of code for Logo Color table.

+the v9.0 has code for full Heat Transfer, need to add code for highlighting logo color if it is specific value.